borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 Presentations on behalf of a certain legal entity as part of governance processes and use cases.
 In later steps, the same DID and credentials can be transferred to an external wallet managed by the legal entity itself, allowing self-sovereign data management and communication.
-Alternatively, a company can already bring its own DID upon onboarding and register it as a self-managed wallet for later interactions with managed wallets for credential and presentation exchange.
+A company can already bring its own DID upon onboarding and register it as a self-managed wallet for later interactions with managed wallets for credential and presentation exchange.

 ## Requirements Overview

-The basic requirements for the Managed Identity Wallet can be summarised as
+The basic requirements for the Managed Identity Wallet are as follows:
-follows:

 - Establish a base DID and associated base wallet as trust anchor for issuing operator related Verifiable Credentials